 Bo Yu Lab

-Bo Yu, MD, MS is an Assistant Professor in the Division of REI, Department of OBGYN.
+Bo Yu, MD, MS is an Associate Professor in the Division of REI, Department of OBGYN.
 Dr. Yu received a master’s degree in Nutrition from Clemson University before starting her medical career.
-After graduating from University of Michigan Medical School with Distinction in Research, she completed her residency in OBGYN at Columbia University and subsequent REI fellowship at the NIH.
+After graduating from University of Michigan Medical School with Distinction in Research, she completed her residency in OBGYN at Columbia University and subsequent REI fellowship at the National Institutes of Health (NIH).
 Dr. Yu received research training through the NIH-funded Reproductive Scientist Development Program (RSDP).
 Prior to joining Stanford, she was an Assistant Professor at Albert Einstein College of Medicine and University of Washington.
 Her clinical interests include female infertility, assisted reproductive technologies, and oncofertility.

-Dr. Yu’s lab is interested in ovarian physiology and pathology, as well as assisted reproductive technologies (ART).
+Dr. Yu’s lab is interested in assisted reproductive technologies (ART) and fallopian tube pathology.
 The main goals are to:

 1. Develop non-invasive preimplantation genetic testing